jonnonz1/nz-statute-book/acts/public/2013/members-of-parliament-remuneration-and-services-act-2013.md

 **Former members' air travel entitlements**

 ### 1 Rebates for travel on scheduled air services payable to former members who were members before 1999 general election
-(1) A former member of Parliament who was a member before the 1999 general election is entitled to a rebate for travel on scheduled air services undertaken by the former member in accordance with the following rules:Table of rebates applicableNumber of complete Parliaments through which former member servedPercentage of fare payable (%)Less than 2Nil2If former member has served as a Speaker or as a Minister (not including Parliamentary Under-Secretary): 50Other cases: nil2 (and part of a third)If former member has served as a Speaker or as a Minister (not including Parliamentary Under-Secretary): 50Other cases: nil3603 (and part of a fourth)604754 (and part of a fifth)755 or more90
+(1) A former member of Parliament who was a member before the 1999 general election is entitled to a rebate for travel on scheduled air services undertaken by the former member in accordance with the following rules:The following table is small in size and has 2 columns.
+Column 1 is headed Number of complete Parliaments through which former member served.
+Column 2 is headed Percentage of fare payable (%).Table of rebates applicableNumber of complete Parliaments through which former member servedPercentage of fare payable (%)Less than 2Nil2If former member has served as a Speaker or as a Minister (not including Parliamentary Under-Secretary): 50Other cases: nil2 (and part of a third)If former member has served as a Speaker or as a Minister (not including Parliamentary Under-Secretary): 50Other cases: nil3603 (and part of a fourth)604754 (and part of a fifth)755 or more90
   (a) a rebate is payable in respect of expenditure incurred by the former member personally, and a rebate is not payable where the fare is paid from public funds or from any other source:
   (b) no rebate is payable in respect of any travel undertaken by the former member for private business purposes:
   (c) where a journey is undertaken for a mixture of personal and private business purposes, the rebate is payable in respect of any portion of the fare that is an additional cost to that which would have been incurred had only the business part of the journey been undertaken: